denoland/deno/docs/npm_nodejs/cdns.md

 - The CDNs also "polyfill" the built-in Node.js modules, making a lot of code that leverages the built-in Node.js modules _just work_.
-- The CDNs deal with all the semver matching for packages that a package manager like `npm` would be required to for a Node.js application, meaning you as a developer can express your 3rd party dependency versioning as part of the URL you use to import the package.
+- The CDNs deal with all the semver matching for packages that a package manager like `npm` would be required for a Node.js application, meaning you as a developer can express your 3rd party dependency versioning as part of the URL you use to import the package.